Riga, Latvia:

 Luneberg, Germany:

 Lieut.
 Col Theodor Duesterberg, a leader of the nationalist Stahlhelm paramilitary, gives a speech in which he threatens Stahlhelm intervention in Austria in the event of strife there.
 Duesterberg says he expects trouble in Austria soon between that country's nationalist paramilitary, the Heimwehr, and its socialist paramilitary counterpart, the Schutzbund.
-But Duesterberg further claims that Germany's socialist organization, the Reichsbanner, has threatened to go to the aid of the Schutzbund.
+But Duesterberg further claims that Germany's socialist organization, the Reichsbanner, has threatened to go to the aid of the Schutzbund."Should the Reichsbanner, under the motto 'No More War,' wage civil war in Austria, we and the other national associations will not stand by with grounded arms."

 The German press, however, covering the speech, says the Reichsbanner has made no such threats, and expresses concern that the Stahlhelm might be looking to invent a crisis as a pretext for making trouble in Austria.